Product News

 The dawning of a new gauge

-The new DigiGauge from British Rototherm (Bentley) is the latest development in the evolution of the humble pressure gauge.
 The combination of tried and trusted fundamental dial gauge design principles together with the latest microprocessor controlled, ultra-low-power consumption solid state electronics has resulted in a robust, technically advanced instrument design - which due to its IP67 sealed stainless steel construction and excellent measurement perfor-mance, far exceeds current industry norms.

 Pressure ranges are available from vacuum to 400 bar with a standard accuracy typically better than ±0.25% fsd on all ranges - compar-able with an analogue standard test gauge but with significantly higher resolution.